evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ### First row seats

-Only one front seat type is available in the Cadillac LYRIQ AWD.
+Only one front seat type is available in the Chevrolet Blazer EV SS.

 The following functionalities are available on the **** seat.